AlexandruDodita/AzureVoxel/documentation_guide.md

 ---

 ### `headers/world.h` in `headers/`
 This header file defines the `World` class, which manages the overall game environment, including all chunks.
 It handles dynamic loading and unloading of chunks based on camera position and render distance, and provides access to blocks at world coordinates.
+It uses a background worker thread to handle chunk generation to avoid freezing the game.

 *   **`IVec2Hash` (struct)**: A custom hash function for `glm::ivec2` keys, enabling their use in `std::unordered_map`.
 It combines the hashes of the x and y components.
 *   **`IVec2Compare` (struct)**: A custom comparison function for `glm::ivec2` keys, enabling their use in `std::set`.
 It compares x components first, then y components.